Lee Myung-bak: Business career

 In 1965, Lee started work at Hyundai Construction, the company which was awarded Korea's first-ever overseas construction project, a $5.2 million contract to build the Pattani-Narathiwat Highway in Thailand.
 Shortly after he was hired by the company, Lee was sent to Thailand to participate in the project, which was successfully completed in March 1968.
 Lee returned to Korea and was subsequently given charge of Hyundai's heavy machinery plant in Seoul.

 It was during his three decades with the Hyundai Group that Lee earned the nickname "Raging Bulldozer".
 On one occasion, he completely dismantled a malfunctioning bulldozer to study its mechanics and figure out how to repair it, only to run it over with another bulldozer that was often operated by Lee himself.

 Lee became a company director at the age of 29, five years after he joined the company.
 He later became the CEO at age 35, becoming Korea's youngest CEO in history.
 In 1988, he was named chairman of Hyundai Construction at the age of 47.

 When he began work at Hyundai in 1965, the company had 90 employees; when he left as chairman 27 years later, it had more than 160,000.
 Soon after the successful completion of the Pattani-Narathiwat Highway by Hyundai Construction, Korea's construction industry began to focus its efforts on encouraging the creation of new markets in countries such as Vietnam and the Middle East.
 Following the decline of construction demands from Vietnam in the 1960s, Hyundai Construction turned its focus toward the Middle East.
 The company continued to be a major player in construction projects with the successful completion of international projects including the Arab Shipbuilding & Repair Yard, the Diplomatic Hotel in Bahrain, and the Jubail Industrial Harbor Projects in Saudi Arabia, also known as "the great history of the 20th century".
 At that time, the amount of orders received by the Korean construction company exceeded US$10 billion, which contributed to overcoming the national crisis resulting from the oil shock.

-He left Hyundai after a 27-year career and decided to enter politics.